cknizek/Copper/README.md

 [1] You can use either RS232, RS422, or RS485, depending on your model.
-Wire SIG+ and SIG- (GND) to the respective RX/TX pins on your MCU.
+Wire D+ and D- to the respective RX/TX pins on your MCU.

 # Maintenance Notes